 Browse around the Visitor Centre shops or relax with a coffee or a hot snack in the Forest Table Restaurant.

 Download a list of recent bird sightings at Sherwood Forest.
-This list is kindly provided by the RSPB and is updated monthly.
+This list is kindly provided by the RSPB.
+Bird sightings for May 2014 [PDF].

 For more information on the birds likely to be sighted at Sherwood, along with other interesting information about the nature reserve, see the RSPB Sherwood web page and the Natural England website.

-There is also a wealth of information on bird, butterfly, insect and other nature sightings at Sherwood and surrounding areas on the Eakring Birds website: www.eakringbirds.com
+There is also a wealth of information on bird, butterfly, insect and other nature sightings at Sherwood and surrounding areas on the Eakring Birds website.

 Looking for somewhere unusual to celebrate your big day?
 Get married in the Oak Room at the Sherwood Forest Visitor Centre.

 Join our volunteers